LeoBman/brain-sex-classification/README.md

 ***Source***

-"Sex Difference in the brain: Divergent results from traiditional machine learning and convolutional networks"
+"Sex Difference in the brain: Divergent results from traditional machine learning and convolutional networks"

 ***Purpose***